alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-04-rule-on-celebrating-mawlid-during-rabi-al-awwal.md

 category: [festivals, bidah]
 hijri: Muharram 16, 1442 AH
 lang: en
-excerpt: "What is the ruling on celebrating the Mawlid (the Prophet’s birthday) in Rabi‘ Al-Awwal as a tribute to the Prophet"
+summary: "What is the ruling on celebrating the Mawlid (the Prophet’s birthday) in Rabi‘ Al-Awwal as a tribute to the Prophet"
 muftis:
   chairman:
     - name: Shaykh Ibn Baz